flumeapp/help.flumeapp.com/views/sharing.md

 You can provide a custom description which will accompany the shared item (if you wish to adjust the caption, [see editing](//views/editing.md#captions)).
 Choose at least one social network to share to, and click <kbd>Share</kbd>.

 > **[info]**
-> The <kdb>Send to Linked Account</kbd> item will only appear when you are sharing posts that you own.
+> The <kbd>Send to Linked Account</kbd> item will only appear when you are sharing posts that you own.

 -----